 What happened to her?
 No real idea.
 But her date of death suggests something to me: the great influenza pandemic was sweeping the United States in the autumn of 1918.

-Cotner was killed in a car accident near Fayette, Mississippi, along with his apparently sometimes-estranged wife.
+Cotner was killed in a highway crash near Fayette, Mississippi, along with his apparently sometimes-estranged wife, Mary Sue Tawwater Cotner.
 They either ran into the back of or head on into a large truck on U.S. 61.
-A daughter was with them in the car and survived.
+Their daughter, Linda Elois, was with them in the car and survived.
 Of note: Cotner’s mother-in-law held a separate funeral for his wife, who was not buried with him.

 A few weeks ago, I downloaded a Chrome browser extension that, when you open a new tab, shows a current (or at least very recent) view of the full disk of the Earth as captured by Japan’s geostationary Himawari 8 weather satellite.
 Himawari produces high-resolution images of the Earth — the kind you can lose yourself in for hours if that’s the kind of thing you like.